 The things that cause tooth decay range from unhealthy foods to bad oral hygiene.
 Irregular brushing and flossing is a big reason.
 Eating foods that are high in sugar and starch is also a reason.
 Sugar and starch encourage the growth of bacteria in the mouth.

 Smoking is a major cause of tooth decay.
 There is no use knowing how to fix rotting teeth if you’ve got the nicotine habit!

 Diabetes can also cause tooth decay.
-Some diseases like Sjögren’s syndrome can cause a dirth of saliva in the mouth.
+Some diseases like Sjögren’s syndrome can cause a dearth of saliva in the mouth.
 The function of saliva includes washing away of food particles and sugars that are harmful to the teeth.
 When there is a lack of saliva, this does not happen leading to tooth decay.
 A lack of fluoride can also lead to tooth decay.

 - Root Canal – If the pulp of the tooth is infected, your dentist will go for a root canal.
 This involves removing the pulp that is diseased.

 Regular dental checkups play a significant role in detecting tooth decay.
-If your dentist finds the beginnings of a cavity in the enamel of a tooth, he may be able to suggest ways to arrest it.
+If your dentist finds a cavity early, he will be able to check it in time.
 Brushing twice a day and flossing once a day is an imperative.
 Using a fluoride toothpaste is going to help.
 Try not to snack right before going to bed.
 Avoid consuming food items that have excessive sugar or starch in them.

 For more information about how to fix rotting teeth, call Des Moines Dental Group at 515-512-5339 and schedule an appointment today.